MajeurAndroid/android-unofficial-showdown-client/README.md

 ## Introduction
 This repo contains source code for **unofficial** **P**okemon**S**howdown Client app.
-This client is written in native java and works through android/java framework.
+This client is now written mostly in kotlin and works through android framework.
+It was formerly written in java so you'll still encounter some objects written in java.
 > **Why developing a native app when _play.pokemonshowdown.com_ is supporting mobile devices ?**
 *Well, web client does its best to support small screen sizes (and it does it pretty well) but the user experience is far away from what a native app is able to provide.*
 #### What Android PS Client is ?